NimaSarajpoor/the-data-philomath/content/posts/faster-rfft-python/index.md

 _rfft_caller_v3 = rfft_caller_v3()
 ```

 As shown above, we now need to provide the output array `complex_arr` to hold the RFFT result.
 And, we also pass `direction='FFTW_FORWARD'` to indicate that we want to perform the forward transformation.
 The `pyfftw.FFTW` class then infers that we want to compute RFFT based on the data types of the input and output arrays.
-So, we are losing the convenience of using the builder function, but we might gain some performance!
+We lose some convenience compared to the builder interface, but we may gain performance.
 Let's update the dictionary `rfft_callers` to include this new version, and check out the performance improvements.

 ```python